THIS WAY UP Launch Brand New Multilingual Resources

 According to the ABS Census 2016, 27.6% of the NSW population were born in mainly non-English speaking countries.
 CALD communities face considerable challenges in accessing mental health care.
 In addition to communication difficulties, there can be increased stigma and concerns regarding service confidentiality.
 THIS WAY UP’s multilingual resources aim to reduce barriers to accessing mental health support and increase mental health literacy in CALD communities.

 The translated and culturally adapted range of short digital resources can be accessed anonymously and immediately, by the public and clinicians alike.
 These resources include translated worksheets as well as infographics with evidence-based coping tools.
-They can be accessed online or printed and shared.

 Clinical Director at THIS WAY UP, Dr Mike Millard said “We know the barriers people face in accessing timely and appropriate mental health care.
 We hope these multilingual coping tools support clinicians and communities to have these conversations together.”